Resistance To Change In Organizations Comes From These 5 Factors

 However, we discovered big differences in how people viewed change when we dissected the data by position.
 For instance, 40% of top executives like taking risks.
 But for frontline employees, that number is only 24%.
 So in the average company, the CEO is 66% more likely to enjoy taking risks than the employees.
 (This will hold true generally for any senior members of the organizational leadership).
 Note also that a middle manager is much closer to a frontline employee than to a senior manager.

 There are several lessons here: First, if your change management initiative seems risky, especially in the eyes of employees, you're probably going to incur resistance to change.
 You might look at the riskiness and think 'wow, this idea is really cool; finally some excitement!' or even 'This technological change will put us at the top of our industry.'
 But given what the above data shows, it's quite likely that your employees don't view the riskiness quite so favorably.
-Typically senior leaders and even the middle manager serve as the change agent for organisational change.
+Typically senior leaders and even the middle manager serve as the change agent for organizational change.
 And it's absolutely critical to remember that a change leader is definitionally going to embrace riskiness more than someone who prizes and enjoys the status quo.

 Second, if you're the executive who's initiating this change management program, you probably have a very different assessment of what constitutes 'risk' than your employees.
 To you, this change might seem like the easiest thing ever.
 But are your employees going to see it that way?
 A great many of your employees will experience individual resistance to your change plan, not because your change management team did something wrong or because the change management process was predicated on a bad idea, but rather because their personalities prize security over adventure.
 [Check out the test What Motivates You? for more detail on individual personalities].